hapax/hapax.github.io/assets/chandra.md

 The maximum length of a vector in the Fermi sea is $|\vec{n}|^2 \approx n_F^2$, and the disk contains all vectors of smaller length as well.
-Electrons added to the system will find the shortest available vector, and hence, fill out the disk radially.
+Electrons added to the system will find the shortest available vector, filling out the disk radially.

 From the Fermi sea picture, we learn that for large $N$, the Fermi energy is